TITLE 24

 (e) When an application has been refused or rejected and the applicant believes the Board has acted without justification, has imposed higher or different standards for the applicant than for other applicants or licensees, or has in some other manner contributed to or caused the failure of such application, the applicant may appeal to the Superior Court.

-(f) An individual who is in possession of a master electrician special elevator license on or before October 14, 2022, is eligible for a master elevator mechanic license without meeting the requirements set forth under paragraphs (a)(1) and (2) of this section.
+(f) An individual who is in possession of a master electrician special elevator license on or before October 14, 2022, is eligible for an elevator mechanic license without meeting the requirements set forth under paragraphs (a)(1) and (2) of this section.

 The amount to be charged for each fee imposed under this chapter shall approximate and reasonably reflect all costs necessary to defray the expenses of the Board, as well as the proportional expenses incurred by the Division in its service on behalf of the Board.
 There shall be a separate fee charged for each service or activity, but no fee shall be charged for a purpose not specified in this chapter.
 At the beginning of each licensure biennium, the Division, or any other state agency acting on its behalf, shall compute, for each separate service or activity, the appropriate board fees for the licensure or biennium.

-(a) A licensed master elevator mechanic shall be subject to disciplinary actions under § 6111 of this title, if, after a hearing, the Board finds that the practitioner has:
+(a) A licensed elevator mechanic shall be subject to disciplinary actions under § 6113 of this title, if, after a hearing, the Board finds that the p licensee has:

 (1) Employed, or knowingly cooperated in, fraud or material deception in order to acquire a license as an elevator mechanic, has impersonated another person holding a license, or allowed another person to use the practitioner’s license, or aided or abetted a person not licensed as an elevator mechanic to represent himself or herself as a licensed elevator mechanic.

-(2) Illegally, incompetently or negligently provided elevator mechanical services.
+(2) Illegally, incompetently, or negligently provided elevator services.

 (3) Performed service on an elevator, as defined in this title, without a license.

-(4) Been convicted of any offense, the circumstances of which substantially relate to the work of a master elevator mechanic.
+(4) Been convicted of any offense, the circumstances of which substantially relate to the work of an elevator mechanic.
 A certified court copy of a record of conviction shall be conclusive evidence of conviction.

 (6) Engaged in an act of consumer fraud or deception.